-- As a contracted Healthy Blue provider with Blue Cross and Blue Shield of North Carolina (Blue Cross NC), you and your staff are expected to gain and continually increase your knowledge of and ability to support the values, beliefs and needs of diverse cultures. - This results in effective care and services for all people by taking into account each person's values, conditions and linguistic needs.
+- As a contracted Healthy Blue provider with Blue Cross and Blue Shield of North Carolina (Blue Cross NC), our expectation is for you and your staff to gain and continually increase your knowledge of and ability to support the values, beliefs and needs of diverse cultures. - This results in effective care and services for all people by taking into account each person's values, reality conditions and linguistic needs.